CS-3450-Group-13/frappy/docs/requirement_definition.md

 2. View and Manage Inventory
    * Available Via an Inventory Tab
-   * Can Add to Current Inventory Stock
+   * Can Add to Current Inventory Stock (Ordered With Balance)
-   * Can Add New Items to Inventory?
+   * Can Add New Items to Inventory

 3. Create New Drink Presets
    * Available Via a Drink Tab
-   * Can Upload a Custom Image
+   * Could Upload a Custom Image

    ![Create New Drinks UML](images/Diagram%206.png)
    > **Participating actor: Barista**